jovotech/learn-jovo/tutorials/google-action-tutorial-nodejs/README.md

 ### Log in with your Google Account

-Go to [dialogflow.com](https://dialogflow.com/) and click "Go to console" on the upper right:
+Go to [Dialogflow ES](https://dialogflow.cloud.google.com/) and click "Go to console" on the upper right:

 ![](./img/dialogflow_landing_page.png)